remijaoui/remijaoui.github.io/_pages/talks.md

 ## When any three solutions are independent

 Given an algebraic differential equation, what is the minimal number n of solutions I have look at if I want to conclude that any sequence of solutions of this equation is algebraically independent?

-This is the kind of questions that led Freitag and Moosa to introduce the nonminimality degree of a type here.
-In these two papers (the nonminimality degree is at most two and when any three solutions are independent) written with J. Freitag and R. Moosa, we show that n = 3 is enough and that actually one can even take n = 2 if the equation is autonomous!
+This is the kind of questions that led James Freitag and Rahim Moosa to introduce the nonminimality degree of a type here.
+In these two papers (the nonminimality degree is at most two and when any three solutions are independent) written with James Freitag and Rahim Moosa, we show that n = 3 is enough and that actually one can even take n = 2 if the equation is autonomous!

+A detailed account of this result can be found in the talk: http://www.fields.utoronto.ca/talks/When-any-three-solutions-are-independent given by Rahim Moosa as one of the special lectures in honor of Anand Pillay's 70th birthday (Fields Institute, 2021).

-## Some differential Galois theory of compact complex manifolds
+## Some definable Galois theory of compact complex manifolds

+The formulation os Pillay's definable Galois theory

 ## Model theory of geodesic differential equations